-- 16 The TOE software comprises the following components: - The AT1 Secure RSA/ECC library (optional) TORNADOTM-T is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+- 27 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production (The test ROM code is not part of the TOE). - The TORNADOTM2MX2 Secure RSA/ECC/SHA library and the CM1 Secure RSA/ECC/SHA libraries (optional) - TORNADOTM2MX2 is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.

-The AT1 Secure RSA/ECC library is a software library built on the TORNADOTM-T coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+The TORNADOTM2MX2 Secure RSA/ECC/SHA library and CM1 Secure RSA/ECC/SHA libraries are software libraries built on the TORNADOTM2MX2 coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.

-The RSA functions of the library included in the TOE are:
+The RSA functions of the libraries included in the TOE are:

-- RSA_KeyGen_Secure (RSA public/private key pair generation) - TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with the CRT method) - TND_RSA_Verify (RSA signature verification) - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA)
+- RSA_KeyGen_Secure (RSA public/private key pair generation) - TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with the CRT method) - TND_RSA_Verify (RSA signature verification) - RSA_R2modM_precompute_sec (RSA R^2 value precomputation for the standard method) - RSA_R2modPandQ_precompute_sec (RSA R^2 value precomputation for the CRT method)

-The library supports RSA operations of the key size from 32-bit to 2048-bit by step of 2-bit.
+The libraries support RSA operations of the key size from 32-bit to 2048-bit by step of 2-bit.
 However, only the key size from 1280-bit up to 2048-bit is within the scope of this evaluation.

 The functions TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure implement some countermeasures against SPA, DPA and DFA attacks.
-The RSA_KeyGen_Secure function implements some countermeasures against SPA and DFA attacks. .
-Finally, the RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.
+The RSA_KeyGen_Secure function implements some countermeasures against SPA and DFA attacks.
+The functions RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec implement some countermeasures against DFA.

-- The AT1 Secure RSA/ECC library provides a set of functions to implement ECC cryptographic algorithms.
+- The TORNADOTM2MX2 Secure RSA/ECC/SHA library and CM1 Secure RSA/ECC/SHA libraries provide a set of functions to implement ECC cryptographic algorithms.
 In particular, it provides some functions to implement the ECDSA signing/verifying and the ECDH key exchange protocol.
 The library implements ECC for general curves over prime fields of size from 192-bit to 512-bit and the only certain curves are in the scope of this evaluation.
 The ECC functions of the library included in the TOE are: - ECDSA_keygen (Ephemeral or static key pair generation for ECDSA signing/verifying) - ECDSA_sign_digest (ECDSA signature generation for a message digest) - ECDSA_verify_digest (ECDSA signature verification for a message digest) - ECDH_generate (ECDH secret key derivation)